interdiscipline/lockup/README.md

     ENV["LOCKUP_CODEWORD"] = 'secret'

+If you think you might need a hint:

+    ENV["LOCKUP_CODEWORD"] = 'hint'

-If you're using [Figaro](https://github.com/laserlemon/figaro), set your lockup codeword in your application.yml file:
+If you're using [Figaro](https://github.com/laserlemon/figaro), set your lockup codeword and hint (optional) in your application.yml file:

     LOCKUP_CODEWORD: "love"

+    LOCKUP_HINT: "Pepé Le Pew"

 **Codewords are not case-sensitive, by design.
 Keep it simple.**